 - private plans (group insurance or employee benefit plans)

-If you are eligible for a private plan, you must join that plan and provide coverage for your spouse and children.
+If you are eligible for a private plan, you must join that plan and provide coverage under it for your spouse and children.
 Only those persons who are not eligible for a private plan may register for the Public Prescription Drug Insurance Plan.

 A private plan is a group insurance or employee benefit plan offering basic coverage for prescription drugs.
 Plans of this type are called private plans because, unlike the public plan, they are offered by private-sector companies.